jplalor/jplalor.github.io/index.md

 ## Recent Updates {#recent-updates}

+- **November 2024**: Gave a keynote talk at the [New Perspectives on Bias and Discrimination in Language Technology](https://wai-amsterdam.github.io/) workshop at the University of Amsterdam.
+Thank you to the organizers for the invitation!
 - **October 2024**: "Individual Factors That Affect Laypeople’s Understanding of Definitions of Medical Jargon" accepted for publication at *Health Policy and Technology*!
 - **October 2024**: "Hierarchical Deep Document Model" accepted for publication at *Transactions on Knowledge and Data Engineering*!
 - **August 2024**: Received an NSF CISE grant on a Collaborative Research Proposal with Co-PIs Jordan Boyd-Graber, Robin Jia, Alvin Grissom III, and Swabha Swayamdipta